 Sponsorships: Patrons can sponsor their favorite creators to help them fund their projects.

 Patreon generates revenue by charging creators a varying fee.
-The firm’s fee structure is divided into three different plans: Lite, Pro, and Premium.
+The firm’s fee structure is divided into three plans: Lite, Pro, and Premium.

 Patreon’s subscription fees are charged at the following rates: